Vines & Valor background

 About Pachamama Sanctuary

 All Vines & Valor retreats are held at Pachamama Sanctuary in Casco, Maine.
-This sacred healing center is where our veterans experience their transformative ayahuasca ceremonies in a safe, legal, and professionally-guided environment.
-The sanctuary provides the perfect setting for deep healing work, featuring private ceremony spaces, comfortable lodging, and experienced facilitators who understand the unique needs of combat veterans.
+This sacred healing center is where our veterans experience their transformative healing sessions in a safe, legal, and professionally-guided environment.
+The sanctuary provides the perfect setting for deep healing work, featuring private sacred spaces, comfortable lodging, and experienced facilitators who understand the unique needs of combat veterans.

-Pachamama Sanctuary is a registered church and legally operates under the Religious Freedom Restoration Act, ensuring that all ceremonies are conducted in full compliance with federal and state law.
-Their team of experienced facilitators and medical professionals create a container of safety and reverence for the sacred medicine work.
+Pachamama Sanctuary is a registered church and legally operates under the Religious Freedom Restoration Act, ensuring that all sessions are conducted in full compliance with federal and state law.
+Their team of experienced facilitators and medical professionals create a container of safety and reverence for the sacred healing work.

 Troy Ulshoeffer, Founder & CEO - U.S. Navy Corpsman (Ret.) at the U.S. Capitol